jurgenhaas/toggl-button-greasemonkey/README.md

 However, you can adjust their scope by individually defining the list of domains where the buttons should be included or excluded.
 Each of the buttons has built-in standards but they can be adjusted according to your own requirements:
 * Go to **Tools / Add-ons / User scripts**
 * For the script you want to configure, click on **Options**
-* In the **User Settings** tab you can input ans number of included and excluded domains
+* In the **User Settings** tab you can input any number of included and excluded domains
 * Click *OK* when you're done

 ##Useful links##